 You can use Google Keyword Planner to find target keywords, but you’ll need to set up an ads account.

 Neil Patel’s free keyword research tool.
 Just type in a domain or keyword to start.
-It lets you gain insights into what’s working in the world of digital marketing.
+It lets you gain insights into what’s working in digital marketing.

 You’ll see your competitor’s domain overview, top SEO pages and get keyword suggestions.

 If you’ve got a budget, I highly recommend Ahrefs Keyword Explorer.
-Their CMO lays out a comprehensive (and easy-to-digest) keyword research process.
+Their CMO, Tim Soulo, even created a comprehensive educational resource for those wanting to expand their knowledge on the topic.

 In addition, you can find relevant keywords by searching for terms appearing in other search results pages (e.g., find new keywords ranking in YouTube or Amazon search engines) instead of going to YouTube or Amazon’s site.